 The Declaration of Trust authorizes the issuance of an unlimited number of two classes of units, namely the Trust Units and Special Voting Units.
 Special Voting Units are only issued in tandem with the issuance of Exchangeable Securities.
-As at December 31, 2021, the Trust had a total of 219,541,413 Trust Units outstanding and 103,223 Special Voting Units outstanding.
-On December 30, 2019, 1,209,965 Special Voting Units were issued in conjunction with the issuance of 1,209,965 Exchangeable LP Units pursuant to the Arrangement.
-As at December 31, 2020, 1,106,742 Exchangeable LP Units had been exchanged for Trust Units in accordance with their terms.
-As at December 31, 2021, there were 103,223 Exchangeable LP Units outstanding.
+As at December 31, 2022, the Trust had a total of 213,517,512 Trust Units outstanding and 60,021 Special Voting Units outstanding.